-The teacher may introduce a "controversial" topic (e.g., the use of hormones in cattle, genetically modified organisms, etc.) so that students can discuss and identify the issues of justice/injustice related to this topic.
+The teacher may introduce a "controversial" topic (e.g., the use of hormones in cattle, genetically modified organisms) so that students can discuss and identify the issues of justice/injustice related to this topic.

+students can discuss and identify the issues of justice/injustice related to this topic.
 Generalization Connection(s): Recognizing personal assumptions and biases through research, discussion, and collaboration assist learners in becoming productive, open-minded citizens Sharing ideas in the collaborative process provides a meaningful way to challenge personal opinions through personal reflection and group insight/feedback